 All 426 Hemi production engines used the double roller chain cam drive.
 This means the chain is twice as wide as the standard width chain.
 The crankshaft and camshaft sprockets have two rows of gears each.

 All 426 HEMI Engines have a forged steel crankshaft.
 The main bearing caps are 4 bolt mains.
-Two of the bolts are cross threaded from the side of the block.
+Two of the four bolts are cross threaded from the side of the block.

 I love the cross thread design compared to other 4 bolt main caps where all 4 bolts thread straight down in the same direction.
 Securing the main caps from two different angles instead of one is stronger.